jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Demo with ascii cinema: https://asciinema.org.
 Put the showcase in the index page instead.
 - For all the optional arguments of exported functions, allow to set them using a global variable `_OPTION_*` in addition to the positional argument.
 Add this in the documentation about functions.
 - allow an array for options `--file 1 --file 2` -> `files=(1 2)` `--file <files*>`
-- make `source` able to source multiple libraries that are called the same.
 - add-test
 - for major version and breaking changes, we can add a lib `compat-x.x` which can be sourced by functions and declares functions as in version x.x.
 - Filter build command for `commands.d` ?